vagabondmasa

 *top photo : The tool called Mudgar, along with Samtola and Gada, has been traditionally used as a tool for training the body.

-I've witnessed traditional wrestling in various parts of India several times, but this year, after a decade, I had the chance to revisit the most thriving Kolhapur Akhara for Kushti.
+I've witnessed traditional wrestling in various parts of India several times, but this year, after 12 years, I had the chance to revisit the most thriving Kolhapur Akhara for Kushti.

-Returning to the Akhara I visited a decade ago, I showed them the photos I took back then, but none of the members from that time remained.
+Returning to the Akhara I visited in 2011, I showed them the photos I took back then, but none of the members from that time remained.

 However, their Akhara remained intact.
 Perhaps due to the nation's endorsement of victories in wrestling at the Olympics, or the widespread popularity of the 2016 Indian wrestling film "Dangal," I felt a shift towards modern wrestling training over Kushti.